cicsdev/cics-banking-sample-application-cbsa/etc/install/carbonReactUI/doc/CBSA_Carbon_React_UI_installation_deployment_guide.md

 ##

-## Checking the Liberty UI:
+## Checking the Carbon React UI:

-> Access the Liberty UI using the following URL, you should utilise the
+> Access the Carbon React UI using the following URL, you should utilise the
 > hostname and port number that you have assigned:
 >
 > [http://*your-chosen-host-name*:*your-chosen-port-number*/webui-1.0/](http://your-chosen-host-name:your-chosen-port-number/webui-1.0/)